 In mechanical engineering, a higher pair links mechanism is known as a cam and follower mechanism.
 The cam and follower are machined types of roller or needle bearings designed to work on each other.
-They come in a vast array of various configurations and they work depending on their applications and final output.
+They come in a vast array of various configurations, and they work depending on their applications and final output.

 Cam and cam follower mechanisms are often used in mechanical engineering and various machinery, like internal combustion engines.
 They are also used in automatic lathe machines, diesel fuel pumps, and other repeating machinery and manufacturing applications.

-What is Cam and Follower?
+What is a Cam and Follower?

 A cam and follower is a mechanism of a profiled shape that is designed to move a lever or follower.
 They are mounted on a shaft to convert rotary motion into linear (reciprocating) motion.

-In their workings, the cam rotates causing the follower to rise and fall, which is known as reciprocating motion.
+In their workings, the cam rotates, causing the follower to rise and fall, which is known as reciprocating motion.
 Hence, the cam is a reciprocating, oscillating, or rotating body that affects the oscillating or reciprocating motion of the follower.

 Cam Mechanism

-A cam is a rotating element that offers reciprocating or oscillating motion to a follower which is an element of the machine by direct contact.
+A cam is a rotating element that offers reciprocating or oscillating motion to a follower, which is an element of the machine, by direct contact.
 A cam can also be said to be a mechanical member used to impart desired motion to a follower by direct contact.

-These mechanisms can be used to transform rotary motion into linear to another part.
+These mechanisms can be used to transform rotary motion into linear motion to another part.
 This is why it can serve as a rotating wheel, an electric wheel, or a shaft that strikes a lever’s various points at its circular path.

 A cam can be used in a steam hammer as a simple tooth to deliver pulses of power.
 Also, it is often used in a shaft and rotating wheel like eccentric wheel, and a cylinder with irregular shape

 The follower is expected to move smoothly without requiring too much input power.
 This will aid smooth working of the cam-follower mechanism.
-This will also avoid the follower from jamming while working.
+This will also prevent the follower from jamming while working.
+Before the production of inexpensive electronics, cams were used as timers and were widely used to control electrical machines.

 Follower Mechanism

+The follower is part of a machine that follows the cam that is either oscillating or reciprocating in motion.
 In brief, a driver member is a cam, while a driven member is known as a follower.
 There is always a frame that supports the cam and guides the follower.

-The follower is used to transfer motion to required machine part as it rotate in a circular arc or oscillating.
-Followers are in direct contact with cam to achieve the up and down movement.
-Also, they can be in contact with the surface profile by spring-loaded.
+The follower is used to transfer motion to the required machine part as it rotates in a circular arc or oscillates.
+Followers are in direct contact with the cam to achieve the up-and-down movement.
+Also, they can be in contact with the surface profile by being spring-loaded.
+Followers help to achieve complicated output motion, and they can have uniform velocity and uniform acceleration.

 Functions of Cam and Follower